 Two small flagons with the 1801 mark, each inscribed, "Presented 1st Jany.
-1828 to the Parish Church of Dean by Jane daughter of Peter Brooke Esqr of Mere Hall Cheshire who died 24th June 1800."
+1828 to the Parish Church of Dean by Jane daughter of Peter Brooke Esqr of Mere Hall Cheshire and relict of William Hulton Esqr. of Hulton Park who died 24th June 1800."
 (This is the William Hulton and Jane Brooke previously mentioned in connection with the Hulton hatchments.)